TikTok and Your School's Social StrategyJuly 14, 2020

 As with any marketing platform, schools have a number of considerations to keep in mind when deciding whether to invest their time and resources.

-TikTok's creators designed the app to reach a young demographic, and it worked — 41% of its users are aged between 16 and 24 and over 60% of its users are under 30.
-Depending on your marketing strategy, this platform may not reach a large portion of your target audience (usually, parents).
-However, if you are looking to engage students, TikTok may be the breakthrough option you need.
+TikTok's creators designed the app to reach a young demographic, and it worked — 61% of its users are aged between 10 and 29.
+Depending on your marketing strategy, this platform may not reach a large portion of your target audience (usually parents).
+However, if you're marketing to millennial parents or you are looking to engage students, TikTok may be the breakthrough you need.

-Before you invest in a new marketing channel, it's important that you define your objectives to ensure that the channel will deliver a positive ROI.
+Before you invest in a new marketing channel, it's important that you define your objectives to ensure that the channel will deliver a positive return on investment (ROI).
 Common social media goals include: generating leads, boosting brand awareness, driving traffic to your website or increasing your community engagement.
-Again, depending on the audience that you are trying to reach, TikTok may or may not contribute to these goals.
+Again, depending on the audience that you’re trying to reach, TikTok may or may not contribute to these goals.

 3. Time and resources